Putting your mental health on the map

 - Social phobia

 Generalised anxiety disorder (GAD) is defined as chronic or persistent worry.
 The subject of worry can be anything from finances to family, but it is excessive and hard for the individual to control.
 GAD can occur at any time; some cases begin in childhood but many in early adulthood and the cause is unknown.

 GAD is relatively common in the UK with around 5% of adults having the disorder.
 With the disorder having significant effects on daily life it can be controlled with medication or psychological therapy.

 Depression is where an individual has a low mood over a long period of time which affects their everyday life.

 Of course, most people experience a low mood at times, but depression interferes with your life and doesn’t just go away.
 Worldwide, depression is the leading cause of morbidity.

-Sufferers are at a greater risk of developing diseases which are usually associated with increasing age such as cardiovascular disease, cancer, obesity and diabetes.
+Sufferers are at a greater risk of developing diseases that are usually associated with increasing age such as cardiovascular disease, cancer, obesity, and diabetes.

 Many things can trigger depression, including: